alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 Following the participatory activity, participants were asked to complete an anonymous survey, which was designed to elicit additional information about the perceived value of the trustworthy assurance methodology.
 Therefore, despite the small sample, it is worth analysing the responses before we turn to the final workshop with users of DMHTs.

+!!! question "Question 1"

-> To what extent do you agree/disagree with the following statement: "The methodology of trustworthy assurance would be helpful in identifying potential ethical risks which arise while designing, developing and deploying a DMHT".
+    To what extent do you agree/disagree with the following statement: "The methodology of trustworthy assurance would be helpful in identifying potential ethical risks which arise while designing, developing and deploying a DMHT".

 | Option | # Responses |
 | --- | --- |